Larix mobile apps and SDK for Android

 - Full camera control - focus, exposure, white balance, anti-flicker etc.

-- Recording to MP4 and saving screenshots.
+- Recording stream to file, making split files and saving screenshots.

 - Bluetooth audio.